scalamolecule/molecule-web/content/code/relationships.md

 ## Composite molecules

-We call molecules with one or more associations a _composite_ molecule, or simply a _composite_.
+We call a molecule with one or more associations a _composite_ molecule, or simply a _composite_.

 A composite contains two or more _sub-molecules_.
 Sub-molecules are like normal molecules.